kamurani/katana/README.md

 `ssh -J katana k099`

+You can run `nvidia-smi` again to confirm that this is the same node that we have access to with our shell instance given to us when we submitted with `qsub`.

+Exit and return to your local machine.

+> NOTE: when exiting an ssh connection using a jump host, you will exit both levels at the same time, thus typing `hostname` immediately after this should show your local machine's name (not `katana1` or similar).

-We can achieve this under a new `HostName` in our config file.
+We can achieve this command more simply by creating another alias, under a new `HostName` in our config file.

-> NOTE: this will only work if you have submitted (and are currently running) a job via `qsub` that is on the node specified; in our case k099.
-Otherwise, your ssh session will immediately exit.

 Your `config` file should look something like this afterward: